 Pasta was not well entire last week as she had developed chest infection and was down with fever, cold and cough and as a result lost her appetite as well.
 I was in dilemma to what to give her to make her happy with the little portion of food.
 She had regular Chechen Stew and soup but was craving for a little portion of steamed rice.
 My child has typical Bong taste bud and she loves her rice with light Masoor Daal and some “Bhajabhuji” (fried veggies/ Pakoras).
 Her typical Bong nature of having Bhajabhuji while having Fever is just like her father.

 I was not able to serve her Beguni (Eggplant Fritters) which is her favorite but not ideal while having an infection since it is said that Eggplant may cause irritation while having an infection.
 I was thinking for some alternative with Potato (Aloo Pakora) but then I decided on a seasonal delicacy which is nothing but a Bong style Fritters with Pumpkin Flower or Kumro Phuler Bora!
 Kumro Phul or Pumpkin Flower or Kaddu Ka Phul is a perfect thing to prepare tasty Pakoras and Kumro Phuler Bora is a traditional Bengali fritter.

 Nowadays, Kumro Phul is very easily available in local markets and I picked a fresh lot from the nearby market to prepare the fritters.
-The recipe of Kumro Phuler Bora is very simple and requires some basic ingredients which includes Bengal Gram Flour or Besan, Rice Flour and some basic spices to make the batter followed by frying the flowers after removing the inner parts after coated in the batter and the end result is mind boggling!
+The recipe of Kumro Phuler Bora is very simple and requires some basic ingredients which include Bengal Gram Flour or Besan, Rice Flour, and some basic spices to make the batter followed by frying the flowers after removing the inner parts after coated in the batter and the end result is mind-boggling!